Projects

 INKE - University of Alberta | 2012 - 2014

-From 2012 to 2014 I collaborate with Mihaela Ilovan and Jenniffer Windsor, under the supervision of Geoffrey Rockwell and Stan Ruecker, to develop a prototype tool to visualize citation in the Humanities: CiteLens.
+From 2012 to 2014, I collaborated with Mihaela Ilovan and Jenniffer Windsor, under the supervision of Geoffrey Rockwell and Stan Ruecker, to develop a prototype tool to visualize citations in the Humanities: CiteLens.
 The tool is a proof-of-concept that points to the complexity of citation in the Humanities.
-Different from the hard sciences, where academic research is most often doing small increments upon previous research, in the Humanities and part of Social Sciences the use of sources can vary in degree, mode, and depth.
-CiteLens attempts to expose this complexity and provide insights on how humanist scholars use the citation in their work.
+Unlike the hard sciences, where academic research most often builds on previous research in small increments, in the Humanities and parts of the Social Sciences, the use of sources can vary in degree, mode, and depth.
+CiteLens attempts to expose this complexity and provide insights into how humanist scholars use citations in their work.

 Multi-Touch Variorum